 |What’s your Instalment Plan?||What’s our platform?|

 2.2 The Agreement will continue until you’ve repaid everything you owe us and your Zip account has been closed.

 3. HOW WE CAN CONTACT EACH OTHER

 3.1 If we need to get in touch with you, we’ll either call or text your mobile number or use the email address you’ve provided.
 You must tell us if your details change.

-3.2 You can contact us by contacting us or by post at Zip Co Finance UK Ltd, 82 St. John Street, London, EC1M 4JN, UK
+3.2 You can contact us by submitting a contact form or by post at Zip Co Finance UK Ltd, 82 St. John Street, London, EC1M 4JN, UK.

 4. HOW ZIP WORKS

 4.1 You’ll need to have an account and register a card to pay with Zip.
 Every time you add a card to your account, we’ll pre-authorise your account to check it’s valid.
 Once it’s been successfully added to your account, we’ll ask your bank to release the pre-authorisation.